angular/angular/aio/content/guide/forms-overview.md

 The steps below outline the model to view data flow.

 1. The `favoriteColor` value is updated in the component.
+1. Change detection begins.
+1. During change detection, the `ngOnChanges` lifecycle hook is called on the `NgModel` directive instance because the value of one of its inputs has changed.
-1. Change detection calls the `ngOnChanges` method on the `NgModel` directive instance, updates the `NgModel` instance model value, and queues an async task to set the value for the internal `FormControl` instance.
+1. The `ngOnChanges()` method queues an async task to set the value for the internal `FormControl` instance.
+1. Change detection completes.
 1. On the next tick, the task to set the `FormControl` instance value is executed.
 1. The `FormControl` instance emits the latest value through the `valueChanges` observable.
 1. Any subscribers to the `valueChanges` observable receive the new value.